 Artificial Disc Replacement

-This procedure involves removing the damaged disc from patients and replacing it with an artificial disc implant.
+Artificial disc replacement surgery involves removing the damaged disc from patients and replacing it with an artificial disc implant.
 The artificial disc helps to maintain motion and stability in the spine while reducing pain and preserving the natural range of motion.
+There are specific types of ADR procedures including cervical and lumbar disc replacement surgery.

 Physical Therapy